risingwavelabs/risingwave-docs/docs/dev/python-client-libraries.md

 ---
 id: python-client-libraries
-title: Python
+title: Use RisingWave in your Python application
-description: Connect to RisingWave from a Python application
+description: Use RisingWave in your Python application
 slug: /python-client-libraries
 ---